SJTU-PLV/nominal-compcert-popl22-artifact/README.md

 ### Checking the test cases

-To check that our CompCert extensions work for compilation, you can run the test cases in the `test` directory, as follows:
+To check that our CompCert extensions work for compiling C programs, you can run the test cases in the `test` directory, as follows:

 ```
 make
 make test
 ```

+With the previous hardware setup, a single run takes about 2 minutes except for the "Interpreted tests" for Nominal CompCert which take about 15 minutes.
+This is because `fresh_block` in Nominal CompCert traverses the whole support and is invoked every time a new block is allocated.
+The interpretation of these invocations in Coq takes a long time.

 ## Extension 1: Nominal CompCert